ltzmax/maxcogs/dailyeconomy/README.md

  - Usage: `[p]dailyset view `
  - Checks: `server_only and is_owner_if_bank_global`

-View the maximum amount of credits you can receive from daily
+View the current daily limit.

 ## dailyset amount
  - Usage: `[p]dailyset amount <amount> `